ArchieAtkinson/config/README.md

 - Automate adding fuzzyclock to logi items
   - [See this thread](https://apple.stackexchange.com/questions/310495/can-login-items-be-added-via-the-command-line-in-high-sierra)
 - Create Terminal profile (or find a replace)
   - Disable audio bell, replace with visual
-- Write comments on each macos setting for what it does